kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 in their career as well.
 You could also reach out to them to have a chat about your career.

-The career facilitators have been really helpful and professional in helping me in my journey to get a job.
+The career facilitators have been really helpful and professional.
 It's also kind of reaffirming to have people who have expertise in this area and know the market to talk about our career.

+Furthermore, you get to do mock interviews with the alumni.
+Some of the alumni will volunteer their time to conduct mock interviews to help folks to practice job interviewing.
+I got a lot of constructive feedbacks and felt more confident after two of the mock interviews I had.
+Definitely recommend it to anyone who's looking for jobs.

 ### Niceties